AishwaryaHB/teaching/README.md

 ### Teaching and Mentoring Experience

-Teaching has been one of the most fulfilling aspects of my academic career so far, and I've had the opportunity to contribute to multiple great courses over time.
-I've also been lucky enough to have had the chance to work with and mentor a few undergraduate students conducting research in the <a href="http://dyerlab.gatech.edu/" target="_blank">NerDS lab</a>.
+I've been lucky to have had the opportunity to teach, mentor, and work with a number of other, fellow students.
+Quite a few of these opporunities presented themselves as TAships that I've held over the years while others have come in the form of collaborations that I've had with undergraduates conducting research in the <a href="http://dyerlab.gatech.edu/" target="_blank">NerDS lab</a>.

 ### Teaching Assistant
 #### Semester-long courses: